Reward Learning through Ranking Mean Squared Error: Ranked Return Regression for RL -- R4

 \section{Ranked Return Regression for RL -- R4}

-Given a set of rating classes ${c_0, \ldots, c_{n-1}}$, where $i < j$ implies that trajectories in class $c_i$ are rated lower than those in class $c_j$, we assume that for any $\tau_a \in \calD_{i}$ and $\tau_b \in \calD_j$, the (unobserved) return under the the teacher's implicit reward function, $r^*$, satisfies $G^*(\tau_a) < G^*(\tau_b)$.
-Here, $G^*(\tau) = \sum_{t} \gamma^t r^*(s_t, a_t)$ denotes the discounted return of trajectory $\tau$ with respect to the teacher's reward function.
+Given a set of rating classes ${c_0, \ldots, c_{n-1}}$, where $i < j$ implies that trajectories in class $c_i$ are rated lower than those in class $c_j$, we assume that for any $\tau_a \in \calD_{i}$ and $\tau_b \in \calD_j$, the (unobserved) return under the the human's implicit reward function, $r^*$, satisfies $G^*(\tau_a) < G^*(\tau_b)$.
+Here, $G^*(\tau) = \sum_{t} \gamma^t r^*(s_t, a_t)$ denotes the discounted return of trajectory $\tau$ with respect to the human's reward function.
 While ratings assign trajectories independently to discrete classes, we can construct a ranking by ordering trajectories according to their assigned classes.
-Consequently, by sampling one trajectory from each class, we obtain a perfectly ordered ranking over $n$ trajectories (where $n$ is the number of rating classes).
+Then, by sampling one trajectory from each class, we obtain a perfectly ordered ranking over $n$ trajectories (where $n$ is the number of rating classes).

 We leverage this observation to define a novel ranking mean squared error (rMSE) objective over a set of trajectories, which serves as a supervised learning loss for training a reward function from trajectory ratings.
-We can then use this learned reward function, in place of an engineered reward, to train an RL policy to maximize the expected return, $\Glearn$ denoted as $\mathbb{E} \left[ \sum_t \gamma^t \hat{r}_\theta(s_t, a_t) \right]$.
+We can then use this learned reward function, in place of an engineered reward, to train a policy to maximize the expected discounted return, $\Glearn$ denoted as $\mathbb{E}_{\pi} \big [ \sum_t \gamma^t \rlearn(s_t, a_t) \big]$.
 We refer to this rMSE-based training pipeline as Ranked Return Regression for RL.
 We demonstrate that this algorithm is flexible, applying it in both offline and online feedback settings.